Who are Egypt's Coptic Christians?

 The largest Christian community in the Middle East, Coptic Christians make up the majority of Egypt's roughly 9 million Christians.
 About 1 million more Coptic Christians are spread across Africa, Europe, the United Kingdom and the United States, according to the World Council of Churches.

-Coptic Christians base their theology on the teachings of the Apostle Mark, who introduced Christianity to Egypt, according to St. Takla Church in Alexandria, the capital of Coptic Christianity.
+Coptic Christians base their theology on the teachings of the Apostle Mark, who introduced Christianity to Egypt, according to the St. Takla Church in Alexandria, the capital of Coptic Christianity.

 The Coptic language descends from ancient Egyptian hieroglyphics, according to the World Council of Churches.
-The word "Copt" is a Westernized version of the Arabic "qibt," which derives from the ancient Greek word for Egyptian, "Aigyptos."
+The word "Copt" is a Westernized version of the Arabic "qibt," which is derived from the ancient Greek word for Egyptian, "Aigyptos."

-Hundreds of Coptic monasteries once flourished in the deserts of Egypt, but today roughly 20 remain, as well as seven convents, operated by more than 1,000 Coptic monks and about 600 nuns, according to the World Council of Churches.
+Hundreds of Coptic monasteries once flourished in the deserts of Egypt, but today roughly 20 remain, as well as seven convents, operated by more than 1,000 Coptic monks and about 600 nuns.

 The head of the Coptic Church is the Pope of Alexandria, who is based in Cairo.
 The church operates primary and secondary schools throughout Egypt, as well as a Coptic museum and a theological college in the Egyptian capital.

-Note: This story has been updated to reflect the most recent attack on Coptic Christians.